hassanharoon321/hassanharoon321/README.md

 ### Hi there, I'm Hassan Haroon 👋

 - 🌱 I’m currently learning JavaScript React & React Native
-- 💬 Ask me about anything in JavaScript
+- 💬 Ask me about anything in JavaScript & React
-- ⚡️ Fun-Fact: I want to code like Thor
+- 📫 Fun-Fact: I want to code like Thor
-- 📫 How to reach me: hassanharoon321@gmail.com
+- ⚡️ How to reach me: hassanharoon321@gmail.com

 <br/>

 ### Connect with me: